 While laser therapy might not be suitable for everyone, consulting with a healthcare provider can help determine if it's the right option based on the type and stage of cancer.
 The journey to recovery varies for everyone, but the advancements in treatment like laser therapy continue to offer hope and improved outcomes for cancer patients.

-Laser therapy for cancer treatment is a modern, minimally invasive technique that uses focused light of precise wavelengths to destroy or shrink tumors without causing significant damage to surrounding tissues.
+Laser therapy for cancer treatment is a modern, minimally invasive technique that uses focused light of precise wavelengths to destroy or shrink tumours without causing significant damage to surrounding tissues.
 Over the years, various types of laser therapy have been developed, each with its specific application depending on the location, size, and type of cancer.
 This section explores the most commonly used laser treatments in oncology, including photodynamic therapy (PDT) and laser-induced interstitial thermotherapy (LITT), among others.

 Beyond PDT and LITT, the field of oncology has seen the introduction of other laser-based treatments, adapted to the needs of specific patients and tumor characteristics.
-For instance, endoscopic laser therapy is used for tumors within internal organs like the esophagus or colon, allowing for direct access and immediate treatment through minimal invasions.
+For instance, endoscopic laser therapy is used for tumours within internal organs like the oesophagus or colon, allowing for direct access and immediate treatment through minimal invasions.
 Another emerging application is the use of lasers in combination with nanoparticles, directing heat specifically to cancer cells without harming surrounding tissues.

 Laser therapy for cancer continues to evolve, promising more efficient and less invasive treatments.
 As research progresses, the potential for lasers in oncology expands, offering hope for more effective cancer management and reduced side effects for patients.